Skip to content

 Belgium

-EU Energy Commissioner Dan Jorgensen confirmed at a Gas Coordination Group meeting in Brussels that the Commission has lowered the mandatory storage filling target from 90% to 80% by this November, with a floor of seventy percent in exceptional circumstances.
-"Even if peace comes tomorrow, we will not go back to normal in the foreseeable future," Jorgensen stated.
-1
+EU Energy Commissioner Dan Jorgensen confirmed on 9 April at a Gas Coordination Group meeting that the Commission has lowered the mandatory gas storage filling target from 90% to 80% by 1 November 2026, with flexibility to 70% in exceptional circumstances.

 Strike damage at Ras Laffan knocked 17% of global LNG export capacity offline, and QatarEnergy has told Belgium, Italy, and Poland it cannot deliver.